facebookresearch/ParlAI/docs/source/tutorial_model_cards.md

 parlai gmc -mf zoo:dialogue_safety/multi_turn/model -fts safety_single --mode gen
 ```

-However, depending on the situiaton, we might need to add these arguments as well:
+However, depending on the situation, we might need to add these arguments as well:
 - `--wrapper / -w` **only if** the model is a generation model
    - check the [safety bench](https://github.com/facebookresearch/ParlAI/tree/master/projects/safety_bench) for more info
 - `--model-type / -mt` **only if** the model isn't added to or already in [`model_list.py`](https://github.com/facebookresearch/ParlAI/blob/master/parlai/zoo/model_list.py)